-Our vision is of a society in which single parents are valued and where they, and their children, are treated equally and fairly.
-There are two million single parents in Britain – that’s one in four families with children.
-Financial insecurity, stigma and social isolation are issues faced by many single parents today – our work focuses on reducing these challenges.
+Our vision is of a society in which single parents are valued, and where they - as well as their children - are treated equally and fairly.
+There are two million single parents in Britain - one in four families with children.
+Financial insecurity, stigma and social isolation are issues faced by many single parents today, and our work focuses on reducing these challenges.

 Impact evaluation of our work in 2015 demonstrates that, after joining Gingerbread:

 - 74% of single parents knew where to get help

 - 67% felt more able to deal with problems

 - 58% felt they had someone to talk to

 You can find out more about our work and finances in our annual report and accounts.